Developer Guide - 2.3.1.1

 CoordinateSharp is a simple .NET Standard library designed to assist with geographic coordinate conversions, formatting and location based celestial calculations.

-CoordinateSharp has the ability to convert various Geodetic lat/long formats, UTM, MGRS(NATO UTM) and Cartesians (X, Y, Z).
+CoordinateSharp has the ability to convert various Geodetic lat/long formats, UTM, MGRS(NATO UTM), Cartesians (X, Y, Z), GEOREF, and Web Mercator (EPSG:3857).
 It also provides a wide array

 of location based solar/lunar information such as rise/set times, phase info and more.